tedkimdev/iOS-tutorials/iOS10 Form Input Example/README.md

 ###didSet in Swift
-After properties values are changed, you can do something what you want to do
+After the values of properties are changed, you can do something what you want to do.

 ```swift
 var preferences: Preferences = Preferences() {